kirillg/Demo-EventBuddy/Demo.md

 	![EventBuddy-sessions-commandbar](images/eventbuddy-sessions-commandbar.png?raw=true)

-1. Navigate back to first screen and show that our data is gone.
+1. Navigate back to the first screen and show that our data is gone.

 	![EventBuddy-datagone](images/eventbuddy-datagone.png?raw=true)